What is a CNA? Is a CNA Career Right for You?

 How Do I Become a CNA?

 If you’re thinking about becoming a CNA, we salute you!
 The work is difficult, but it provides a tangible benefit that helps people in their most significant time of need.
-Each state has different requirements to become a CNA, but here are the requirement that are true for every state in the U.S. In order to become a CNA, an applicant must–
+Each state has different requirements to become a CNA, but here are the requirements that are true for every state in the U.S. In order to become a CNA, an applicant must–

 - complete a CNA training program that consists of 75 or more training hours;